VAD37/unity-jenkinsfile/README.md

 Windows Jenkins will not run git command with any other Linux shell like Window-Linux or cygwin due to Different in window directory path.

+Install python on all build agents.

+Go into jenkins settings/ Manage Nodes and set all agents with tags "Windows" so pipeline will run when finding agents. (remove agents option from Jenkinsfile if you dont want to use tags)

 # Enviroment Variables Requirements

 **IMPORANT** Make sure git Bash or mingw64 bash.exe be on top in `Path` environment.
 Other linux shell command can still be accessible when use in pipeline.